2012 Year-End Tax Planning

 Roth IRA Conversion

-During 2010, the removal of limitations for taxpayers with AGI over $100,000 allowed wealthier taxpayers an opportunity to convert their traditional IRA to a Roth IRA without tax penalties.
+During 2010, the removal of previous limitations on taxpayers with AGI over $100,000 allowed wealthier taxpayers to convert their traditional IRA to a Roth IRA without tax penalties.
+The AGI limitation removal may have significant tax benefits given the upcoming tax rate changes in 2013.
 Before you convert to a Roth IRA, you should review your financial situation and consider your expected retirement income from other sources and your anticipated tax rates during retirement.
-If you determine that you are a candidate for a Roth IRA conversion, you would then pay income tax on the amount being converted.
-Converting to a Roth IRA offers some excellent benefits, such as the tax free growth over your life and you are not required to take any distributions.
+If you determine that you are a candidate for a Roth IRA conversion, you would then pay income tax on the amount being converted in the conversion year.

 In 2013, many tax rules are scheduled to change as legislation expires on December 31, 2012.
-Unless new legislation is passed to extend tax cuts and raise exemption amounts for the AMT, estate tax, gift tax, and generation-skipping tax, these amounts will return to pre-2001 levels.
+Unless Congress passes new legislation to extend tax cuts and raise exemption amounts for the AMT, estate tax, gift tax, and generation-skipping tax, these amounts will return to pre-2001 levels.

 - The 33% and 35% tax brackets will increase to 36% and 39.6%, respectively.

-- Long-term capital gain rates will increase from 15% to 20%.
+- Long-term maximum capital gain rates will increase from 15% to 20%.

 - All dividends will be taxed at ordinary rates.

-- A newly levied 3.8% Medicare tax on net investment income will go into effect for individuals with modified adjusted gross income (MAGI) over $200,000, married couples with MAGI over $250,000, and trusts with MAGI over $12,000.
+- A newly levied 3.8% Medicare surtax on either net investment income or income over the MAGI threshold will go into effect for individuals with modified adjusted gross income (MAGI) over $200,000, married couples with MAGI over $250,000, and trusts with MAGI over $12,000.

 - Deduction of state and local sales tax will no longer be allowed.